adobe/spectrum-css/components/thumbnail/README.md

-# @spectrum-css/tabs
+# @spectrum-css/thumbnail
-> The Spectrum CSS tabs component
+> The Spectrum CSS thumbnail component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).